manu12121999/ctrl_c_nn/README.md

 # Ctrl_C_NN
-Dependency-free neural network inference framework in a single file
+Dependency-free neural network inference framework in a single file.

+CURRENTLY IN DEVELOPMENT: NOT IN A USABLE STATE YET

 ## What is it for
 Inference with simple neural networks where installing dependencies is not possible.
 This project is and will be dependency-free and has the most open open-source license.
 Whatever you need it for, just copy the single .py file into your project, and you can run an already-trained neural network.